 More pictures: the grounds; one of its grand entrances; aerial view for scale; interior room.

 Much easier to "add more" than to "improve/retrofit existing" concepts (ex 1, ex 2), particularly because the individual(s) that built the original are likely to be absent when the v2 work gets underway.
-Intrinsically, humans find it more satisfying to create new and shiny things of our own tastes than to do the harder work of understanding the previous work well enough to apply
+Intrinsically, humans find it more satisfying to create new and shiny things of our own tastes than to do the harder work of understanding the previous work well enough to reuse it

 Premium location, chosen both for proximity to an existing population source and for its potential to be expanded as generations passed